oreo01-hippiepham/digital-schedule/README.md

 ## :round_pushpin: Algorithm used for generating calendar:
 ![image](https://user-images.githubusercontent.com/84661482/119267158-a09f5b80-bc17-11eb-9d6c-be8e98826fb9.png)
-- Create a two-dimensional linked list, which represents the busy time of a person, each inner linked list is a busy time block.
+- Every person will have a daily schedule, which is represented by a two dimensional linked list.
+Each inner linked list is a busy time block, which represents by an array of String.
-- First, pop two linked lists to merge them to one busy calendar.
-After that, pop one linked list from the main linked list to continuously merge to be one busy calendar unitl the main linked list is empty.
+- First, we store all schedules in a queue.
-- Consider the last busy calendar as the general busy calendar of all people.
+- Pop 2 schedules from the queue and merge them into one.
+After that, pop one schedule from the queue to continuously merge it to the one we have merged before until the queue is empty.
-- From the last busy calendar, it is possible to set up meeting schedule for everyone.
+- After getting the final common busy schedule of every person, it is possible to set up a meeting using the available time blocks.